Header Image for Windlesham Parish Council

 Staffing and Expertise

-Resources to employ qualified, full-time staff for compliance, projects, and support.
+Resources to employ qualified, full-time staff for compliance, project delivery, and resident support, with the capacity to retain in-house expertise.

 No dedicated staff; no administrative capacity to support residents or manage local matters.